mvicente93/twitter-gen-classifier-pt/README.md

 ## Requirements

 This classifier was trained with Scikit-Learn.
-The available script uses Tweepy to fetch the Twitter profile data To use it you must have installed:
+The available script uses Tweepy to fetch the Twitter profile data.

+To use it you must have installed on your system:

 Numpy

 SciPy

 Scikit-Learn

 Tweepy

 ## Usage